Frequently asked Questions

 Are we ready for Travel Baseball ?

 Spring Youth Baseball takes a pragmatic approach to Travel Baseball.
-For example we don't believe a team of 10 year old's needs to worry about being Nationally ranked, well because they are 10.
+For example we don’t believe a team of 10 year old’s needs to worry about being Nationally ranked, well because they are 10.
 Spring Youth Baseball plays in the Empire State Baseball League (ESBL), which consists of local Travel teams from the Capital Region.
 At the 8U-12U level it is the the most competitive, cost effective, Baseball in the area.
 The ESBL consists of the other local Little League and Cal Ripken leagues of the Capital Region.
-The Spring Youth Baseball Recreational Leagues lead to an "All Stars" Season which typically includes District, States and possibly Mid Atlantics and the Cal Ripken World Series
+The Spring Youth Baseball Recreational Leagues lead to an “All Stars” Season which typically includes District, States and possibly Mid Atlantics and if everything breaks your way like it did for the 2017 12U team, a trip to the Cal Ripken World Series

 General Reading For Parents